Brabham BT38C car-by-car histories

 Brabham BT38Cs from 1977 onwards

 Pete Oxley (South Humberside) raced a 1600cc Brabham in a libre race at Oulton Park in March 1977 which he entered as a Brabham BT40.
 Two weeks later, he was entered at Oulton for another libre, and now the car was described as a Brabham BT38L with 1600cc Swindon engine.
 This car was bought from him by Stewart Robb (Alloa, Scotland), who remembers it as a BT38, not a BT40.
 Like John Hart's car that appeared about the same time, photographs show that the car had Falconer bodywork when Robb bought it from Oxley.
 He raced it as a BT38/40 in Formule Libre at Ingliston in 1978, and when he advertised it at the end of that year, again as a BT38/40, mentioned a 1600cc Swindon BDA engine and Hewland Mk 9 gearbox.
 Robb sold the car to Noel le Tissier and it was run by his mechanic, Tom Coughlan (Guernsey, Channel Islands) in Guernsey sprints and hillclimbs in 1979 and 1980.
 Coughlan appeared again with the car at Le Val des Terres in 1981, and then appeared in events at Gurston Down in 1982 and 1983.
 He was entered in at least one event at Le Val des Terres in 1984.
 The car was then sold to Andy Sauvarin who raced it in Guernsey using a 1600cc Cosworth BDA engine from 1984 to 1986.
-Some time around 1987, it was acquired by Kevin Timms (Trowbridge, Wiltshire) and retained by him until February 2012 when it was advertised, It was sold to Nigel Edwards (Cheshire) and rebuilt by Nick Edginton during 2013, emerging in April 2014 in Jagermeister orange.
+Some time around 1987, it was acquired by Kevin Timms (Trowbridge, Wiltshire) and retained by him until February 2012 when it was advertised.
+It was sold to Nigel Edwards (Cheshire) and rebuilt by Nick Edginton during 2013, emerging in April 2014 in Jagermeister orange.
 Raced by Edwards at the Oulton Park Gold Cup in August 2014.
-Still with Edwards in November 2020.
+Bought from Edwards via Damon Milnes at Adam Sykes & Co by John Albiston (Elgin, Scotland) in November 2022.
+By April 2023 it had been rebuilt with an alloy BDG engine and raced for the first time at Doune.

 Driven by: Peter Oxley, Stewart Robb, Tom Coughlan and Andy Sauvarin.
 First race: Oulton Park, 12 Mar 1977.
 Total of 14 recorded races.